kathysledge/smig/docs/schema-reference/relations.md

 ## What is a relation?

 In a social network, users follow other users.
-In a traditional database, you'd create a junction table:
+In a traditional database, you’d create a junction table:

 ```surql
 CREATE TABLE follows (